-We may acquire new properties, whether by direct FSP Corp. purchase with cash or by drawing on the Revolver, by acquisition of Sponsored REITs or other entities by cash or through the issuance of shares of our stock or by investment in a Sponsored REIT.
-We acquired a property in Maryland in June 2007, a preferred stock interest in a Sponsored REIT that owns a property in Illinois in December 2007, a property in Texas by merger in May 2008, a property in Virginia in December 2008 and a property in Missouri in December 2008.
-We also acquired a preferred stock interest in a Sponsored REIT that owns a property in Missouri in May 2009, a property in Virginia in June 2009, a property in Minnesota in June 2009 and another property in Virginia in September 2009.
+We may acquire new properties, whether by direct FSP Corp. purchase with cash or by drawing on the New Revolver, by acquisition of Sponsored REITs or other entities by cash or through the issuance of shares of our stock or by investment in a Sponsored REIT.
+We acquired a preferred stock interest in a Sponsored REIT that owns a property in Missouri in May 2009, a property in Virginia in June 2009, a property in Minnesota in June 2009 and another property in Virginia in September 2009 (which we subsequently sold).
+We also acquired a property in Minnesota in June 2010.
 Newly acquired properties, including preferred stock interests therein, may fail to perform as expected, in which case, our results of operations could be adversely affected.